ColinDuquesnoy/pyqt_distutils/README.rst

 UI Files
 --------

-The compilation of ui files is driven by a pyuic.cfg file, which is a plain json file with the following format::
+The compilation of ui files is driven by a pyuic.json file, which is a plain json file with the following format::

     {